Urigo/merge-graphql-schemas/README.md

 # npm-base

-A base package for creating NPM packages with ES2015.
+Boilerplate for creating npm packages with ES2015.
+Written with Meteor developers in mind but great for anyone.
+Based on Arunoda's original npm-base boilerplate, initially forked to use the AirBnB style guide for linting.

 ---

 Writing in ES2015 is an amazing experience.
 Setting up babel and the development environment in a kind of a pain.

-If you want to write a **NPM module** in ES2015 and publish to NPM with backward compatibility, this is the **easiest** way.
+If you want to write a **npm module** in ES2015 and publish to npm with backward compatibility, this is the **easiest** way.

 ## Basic Usage